jasonodoom/webcrawler/README.md

 # webcrawler
 A web crawler for my IS392: Web Mining and Information Retrieval class.

-This will program is only compatible with Python 3.
+This program is only compatible with Python 3.

 Please grab the needed dependency before running the program by issuing:
 ```